Scott Surovell: Professional career

 injury, consumer class action and commercial litigation.
 In 2002, Surovell founded Surovell Markle Isaacs and Levy PLC, a firm which specialized in representing individuals and small businesses throughout Northern Virginia with four other attorneys.
-Former state delegate and now Senator Chap Petersen was a member of the firm from 2005 through 2017.
+Former state delegate and senator Chap Petersen was a member of the firm from 2005 through 2017.
 The firm is now known as Surovell Isaacs & Levy PLC.